AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module5/ex3.md

 ## Exercise 5.3.4 - Enrich Data

 In the enrichment phase, you can add additional fields to your dataset.
-In this example, we need to provide a uniqiue ``hitId`` to Adobe Experience Platform when ingesting Experience Event-data.
+In this example, we need to provide a unique ``hitId`` to Adobe Experience Platform when ingesting Experience Event-data.
 This ``hitId`` isn't part of the dataset yet, so you'll add it now using an ``Expression``.

 In order to enrich data, you need to add an ``Expression``-object onto the canvas.
 You can find the ``Expression``-object in the left menu on the Design workflow.